-If I am using fresh fruit I usually cut back little on the milk and add ice cubes, I really like my smoothies cold and thick.
+If I am using fresh fruit I usually cut back a little on the milk and add ice cubes, I like my smoothies cold and thick.

 This recipe makes 2 servings and one serving contains 22.3 grams net carbs for our Type 1 diabetics who need to count carbs for insulin dosing.
 It also contains 139 calories.

 1/4 C canola oil 2 tsp baking powder